Toloka/docs/en/guide/troubleshooting/pool-setup.md

 - Didn't complete any tasks linked to training during this period.

-Your users will need to be trained again.
+Your Tolokers will need to be trained again.

 {% endcut %}